georgedashen/DualNetGO/README.md

 All feature matrices for sequences in the `--fasta` file will be gathered according to the blastp results and stored in the `--resultdir` folder.
 Two result files are generated: one for the **score matrix** in `.npy` format and one for **tabular output** containing query sequence ids in fasta file, GO terms and prediction scores as columns.
 The second file is ready for CAFA competition submission.

-### Reproduce results for human/mouse with single-species model
+## Reproducing results for human/mouse with single-species models

 **Note: Before running following codes, please make sure corresponding [processed_data](https://zenodo.org/records/10526397) has been downloaded, extracted, and placed in the 'data' folder.**